mostafa-abbas/IndepAssoc/README.md

 ## Validation

-The package has 424 passing unit tests and passes `R CMD check` with 0 errors and 0 notes.
+The package has 424 passing unit tests and passes `R CMD check` cleanly (0 errors, 0 notes; one environmental warning — `qpdf` not installed on the test machine — unrelated to package code).
 The methods are validated against the bundled `example_cohort` (a simulated cohort with a known treatment effect) and `rhc_sample`, the real Right Heart Catheterization cohort from the SUPPORT study (5,735 patients, 50 confounders) used in the `rhc-validation` vignette.